DigiBP/digibp-camunda-examples/model-references/README.md

 #### CMMN calling BPMN

+In [this called CMMN case](#called-cmmn) it is shown how a BPMN process can be called using a process task:

 [![](images/2018-03-27_18h50_15.png)](images/2018-03-27_18h50_15.png)

+> You may want to transfer the case [variables](#call-activity-to-cmmn) to the to-be-called process.

 #### CMMN calling CMMN

+Besides, in [this called CMMN case](#called-cmmn) it is shown how a further CMMN model can be called using a case task:

 [![](images/2018-03-27_18h40_06.png)](images/2018-03-27_18h40_06.png)

+> You may want to transfer the case [variables](#call-activity-to-cmmn) to the to-be-called case as well.

+Reference the to-be-called CMMN model by case id:

 [![](images/2018-03-27_18h41_11.png)](images/2018-03-27_18h41_11.png)

 ### Caller BPMN

+Finally, we can define the caller process.

-#### Call Activity
+#### Call Activity to CMMN

-We can use the call activity to link and call CMMN model by the to-be-called case id:
+We can use the call activity to link and call the CMMN model by the to-be-called case id:

 [![](images/2018-03-27_18h38_40.png)](images/2018-03-27_18h38_40.png)

+You may want to transfer the process variables to the to-be-called case as well:

 [![](images/2018-03-27_18h39_15.png)](images/2018-03-27_18h39_15.png)